Nether Providence Township, Pennsylvania

-Nether Providence Township is a first class township in Delaware County, Pennsylvania, United States.
+Nether Providence Township is a township in Delaware County, Pennsylvania, United States.
 Many residents refer to the township by the name of its largest community, Wallingford, because the Wallingford postal code is used for most of the township.
 The population of the township was 13,706 at the 2010 census.

 Geography

 Nether Providence Township is located in central Delaware County at 39°53′40″N 75°22′25″W (39.894612, -75.373705).
 It is bordered to the north by the borough of Media, the county seat.
 Other neighboring municipalities are Upper Providence Township to the north; Springfield Township, the borough of Swarthmore, and Ridley Township to the east; the city of Chester to the south; and the boroughs of Brookhaven and Rose Valley to the west.

 According to the United States Census Bureau, the township has a total area of 12.2 sqkm, of which 0.02 sqkm, or 0.17%, is water.
 Crum Creek forms the eastern boundary of the township, and Ridley Creek forms the western and southern border.
 Nether Providence's commercial area or downtown is located on Providence Road between the bridge over SEPTA's Media/Wawa line and Wallingford Avenue.